Audio and video files

 Work on the transcript and import media content later

-You can create an audio or video file without importing the media file.
-This is useful if you want to work on the transcript and import the file later on.
+You can create an NVivo audio or video file without importing the actual media file.
+You can work on the transcript and import the file later on.

-In the blank area of List View, right-click to display the shortcut menu and then click New File > New Audio or New Video.
+In the blank area of the List View, open the context menu and select New File > Audio or Video.

 The new audio or video file is opened in edit mode and you can add content to the transcript.